Nbkeatley/CardiacArrhythmiaDetectionModel/README.md

 GPU use is recommended, as training time for each model was between 30min and 3 hours on an NVIDIA L4 Tensor Core GPU with 22.5GB RAM

 ## Datasets used:
-* Encoder training: CODE-15% Dataset [Ribeiro et al 2021] comprises 300k recordings (or "exams") from 200k patients at approx 10 seconds each.
-All recordings are 12-lead
+* Encoder training: [CODE-15% Dataset](https://zenodo.org/records/4916206) [[Ribeiro et al 2021]](https://www.nature.com/articles/s41467-020-15432-4) comprises 300k recordings (or "exams") from 200k patients at approx 10 seconds each.
+All recordings are 12-lead.
+Total size is 45GB.
-* Classification training: Alwan & Cvetkovic 2017, consisting of 55k recordings at approximately 8 seconds each, composed of two channels where Lead-II was used for  classification training.
+* Classification training: [Alwan & Cvetkovic 2017](https://ieeexplore.ieee.org/abstract/document/8231165), consisting of 55k recordings at approximately 8 seconds each, composed of two channels where Lead-II was used for  classification training.
 Total size is 160MB.

 ## Motivation
 It is difficult and costly to gather labelled, high-quality ECG data on ventricular arrhythmias, which hinders classifier training.
 Therefore this project uses a self-supervised approach.